-Top tips when Traveling Alone in India as a Female
+Traveling Alone in India as a Solo Woman

 Let me begin with my favorite activity when I travel alone in India: walking around with no real purpose or destination.
 While in Mumbai, I did just that.
 One day, I came upon a market and decided to try to reach the water’s edge to get some good shots of the Sassoon Docks.
 On my way, I entered a ‘residential’ area, which I later found out is called the Bhavar Slums.

-I walked through the small alleyways and quickly realized I was in a slum; a remarkably clean slum I have to admit.
+I walked through the small alleyways and quickly realized I was in a slum; a remarkably clean slum, I have to admit.
 To be quite honest, I got a bit nervous walking through these slums.
-At first, I felt like I was intruding and it was obviously a poverty stricken area, so I worried that perhaps I would get mugged.
-As there were mostly only women around, it put my mind at ease and my fears diminished upon this realization.
-There were many homes with a few shops, but not much sunlight, as makeshift roofs covered the miniscule alleyways.
+At first, I felt like I was intruding, and it was obviously a poverty-stricken area, so I worried that perhaps I would get mugged.
+As there were mostly only women around, it put my mind at ease, and my fears diminished upon this realization.
+There were many homes with a few shops, but not much sunlight, as makeshift roofs covered the minuscule alleyways.

 Slums vs luxury of Mumbai